 As a Director of a limited company you are able to claim a percentage of the costs of childcare as an expense through the government’s Childcare Voucher Scheme.
 The scheme allows you to claim up to £55 per week or £243 per month towards childcare costs incurred.

-Contrary to popular belief, the Childcare Voucher Scheme is not just for full-time employees.
-As a director and sole employee of your own limited company, you can benefit from the scheme as well.
+The Childcare Voucher Scheme is not just for full-time employees.
+As a director and employee of your own limited company, you can benefit from the scheme as well.

 What are childcare vouchers?